Japanese Knotweed Cheltenham – Treatment & Control Methods from West Country Knotweed Removal

 There are some common myths that say it is possible to remove Knotweed yourself, however, it really is an extremely difficult and complicated procedure and frequently not successful unless you work with a Knotweed expert.
 In the peak of its growing season, 60% of the Knotweed plants roots are below ground so removal is extremely challenging and it spreads wildly from one tiny fragment of crown or rhizome.
 Removing Knotweed without having considerable knowledge carries a very good chance of dispersing the plant to other parts of the soil which were previously unaffected, restarting the process all over again.

 How do you remove Japanese Knotweed?

-There are several methods of removing Knotweed and a Knotweed Specialist like South West Knotweed Removal can give you advice about the best and most effective approach.
+There are several methods of removing Knotweed and a Knotweed Specialist like West Country Knotweed Removal can give you advice about the best and most effective approach.